chocolatey/choco-wiki/HelpersGetChocolateyWebFile.md

 Accept Pipeline Input? | false

 ###  -Checksum64 [\<String\>]
-OPTIONAL (Right now) - This allows a checksum to be validated for files that are not local
+OPTIONAL (Highly recommended) - The checksum hash value of the Url64bit resource.
+This allows a checksum to be validated for files that are not local.
+The checksum type is covered by ChecksumType64.

 Property               | Value
 ---------------------- | -----